 Getting a ride into the Park?
 There’s a fee at the gate – bring cash – $15 for an out-of-state vehicle.

-The Abol Bridge store does accept mail-drops.
-However they may not open until late-May – contact them personally well in advance.
-Whitehouse Landing in the 100 Mile accepts maildrops – send at least ten days in advance!
+The Abol Bridge store has accepted mail-drops in past years.
+However they may not open until mid – June.
+Please contact them personally well in advance.
+Whitehouse Landing in the 100 Mile accepts mail-drops – send at least ten days in advance!
 For 2022 I strongly advise hikers to contact ALL service providers in advance before sending a drop box.

 Bring bug spray and a head net with you to Baxter.
 I also suggest long sleeved shirts and long pants.

 Watch the snow melt here: http://www.neoc.com/webcam/twin-pine…am-camera1.php